The Penalty (1920 film): Plot

-As described in a film magazine, Blizzard (Chaney), the legless crime boss of the Barbary Coast underworld, is possessed of two ambitions.
-One is to get revenge upon Dr. Ferris (Clary), whose blunder during a childhood operation resulted in Blizzard's legs being hastily and unnecessarily amputated; the other is to rally the Reds in his organization and loot the city of San Francisco.
+As described in a film magazine, Blizzard, the legless crime boss of the Barbary Coast underworld, is possessed of two ambitions.
+One is to get revenge upon Dr. Ferris, whose blunder during a childhood operation resulted in Blizzard's legs being hastily and unnecessarily amputated; the other is to rally the Reds in his organization and loot the city of San Francisco.

-To accomplish one, Blizzard poses for the bust of Satan created by Ferris' daughter Barbara (Adams), whom he romances to get close to the doctor.
+To accomplish one, Blizzard poses for the bust of Satan created by Ferris' daughter Barbara, whom he romances to get close to the doctor.
 To effect the other, he organizes the city's dance hall girls to make hats in a factory room at this house, to be the symbol of the lawbreaking hordes when they are unleashed on the city.
-Rose (Terry), a detective, obtains entrance to his house as director of the factory.
+Rose, a detective, obtains entrance to his house as director of the factory.
 She falls in love with Blizzard for his passion for music.

 Barbara, meanwhile, learns of Blizzard's master plan: to graft her father's legs onto his stumps.
 During the operation, however, Blizzard sees with a clear vision his fearful, terrible past, which falls away as if a dream.
-When happiness comes in his marriage to Rose, his former confederate Frisco Pete (Mason), a drug addict fearful that Blizzard will reveal the identity of his gang of followers, kills him.
+When happiness comes in his marriage to Rose, his former confederate Frisco Pete, a drug addict fearful that Blizzard will reveal the identity of his gang of followers, kills him.
 Barbara and her lover are restored to one another.